 Our industry is cyclical in nature.
-In recent years, the overall demand for our products and resulting revenues have been positively affected by recovering economic conditions and improving consumer sentiment.
+In recent years, the overall demand for our products and resulting revenues have been positively affected by favorable economic conditions, such as lower fuel prices and positive consumer sentiment in our industry.
 However, historically, the overall demand for our products and our resulting revenues have at times been negatively affected by:

-- · wavering levels of consumer confidence; - volatility and disruption in domestic and international capital and credit markets and the resulting decrease in the availability of financing, including floor plan financing, for our customers and towing operators; - significant periodic increases in fuel and insurance costs and their negative effect on the ability of our customers to purchase towing and related equipment; and - the overall effects of the global economic downturn.
+- · wavering levels of consumer confidence; - volatility and disruption in domestic and international capital and credit markets and the resulting decrease in the availability of financing, including floor plan financing, for our customers and towing operators; - significant periodic increases in fuel and insurance costs and their negative effect on the ability of our customers to purchase towing and related equipment; and - the overall effects of global economic conditions.

-We remain concerned about the continuing effects of these factors on the towing and recovery industry, and we continue to monitor our overall cost structure to see that it remains in line with business conditions.
+We remain concerned about the effects of these factors on the towing and recovery industry, and we continue to monitor our overall cost structure to see that it remains in line with business conditions.